|My Favourite Planet > English > People > |

-Hermes depicted on a fragmentary Archaic relief thought to show the myth of the Judgement of Paris, from the Siphian Treasury, Delphi.
-Fragmentary slab of the left side of the west frieze of the Ionic treasury, built for the people of Siphnos around 525 BC (before 524 BC).
+Hermes depicted on a fragmentary Archaic relief thought to show the myth of the Judgement of Paris, from the Siphnian Treasury, Delphi.
+Fragmentary slab of the left (north) end of the west frieze of the Ionic treasury, built for the people of Siphnos around 525 BC (before 524 BC).
 Parian marble.